carenbraj/burgerApp/README.md

 **_step 1_**

-- **Option 1**

-  - Fork this repo!

-- **Option 2**
-  - Clone thr repo to your local machine
+  - Clone repo to your local machine

 **_step 2_**

 - Hack Away!!!
 - Create a new pull request

-## Support/Questions

----

-Reach out to me if you have any questions!

-- Via email:
-  - alexoropes1982@yahoo.com

 ## License